 QuickBooks Online plans and features

-QuickBooks is one of the most scalable, versatile small-business accounting solutions out there.
-Whether you’re a self-employed individual with a limited software budget or you own a small to medium-sized business counting on growth, QuickBooks has a plan for you—though whether it’s priced right is another question.
+QuickBooks Online—which you might see abbreviated as QBO—is one of the most scalable, versatile small-business accounting solutions out there.
+Whether you’re a self-employed individual with a limited software budget or you own a small to medium-sized business counting on growth, QuickBooks has a plan for you—though whether it's priced right is another question.

 But if you are a freelancer, QuickBooks Self-Employed helps you charge clients, track expenses, and prepare for tax time with features like these: